sumittttpaul/Allison/README.md

 ## Components Used

-All the components - You can find in MessageTemplates, CustomControls folder.
+All the components - You can find in MessageTemplates and CustomControls folder.